Checks meaning, not just syntax

-• VS Code: inline diagnostics and workspace scans.
+• VS Code Extension: inline diagnostics and workspace scans.

-• GitHub Action: CI checks with annotated findings.
+• GitHub Action: CI annotations and merge-time enforcement.

 VS Code extension